 Punitive damages are awarded to punish the defendant and to deter others from similar misconduct.
-These differ from economic and non-economic damages, which attempt to compensate a plaintiff for their injuries.

 Table of Contents

 Under California law, punitive damages may be available when the “defendant has been guilty of oppression, fraud, or malice.”